-20 Best RPG Shooter Games - Gameranx
+24 Best RPG Shooter Games - Gameranx

 Surviving the wound, players are given a second chance at a life where they attempt to seek revenge while aiding different characters with their needs or wants.
 Meanwhile, the gameplay is very much the same as other Fallout games, it’s open-world, there’s a ton of places to explore, and quite a bit of freedom to decide on how you want your character to handle situations.
 Whether you want to be a brute force villain or a do-gooder, there’s plenty of skills to upgrade and unlock to compliment your play style.
 Listen, if you haven’t played this game yet, there’s a reason why so many fans still point to this installment for the Fallout franchise today.

-#1 Mass Effect Series
+#1 Mass Effect Legendary Edition

 Mass Effect by BioWare was an instant hit.
-Players were stepping into the future taking the role of a commander that had to fight for the survival of the galaxy.
+Players were stepping into the future, taking the role of a commander who had to fight for the galaxy’s survival.
 It was such a thrilling ride set across three video game installments.
-Players were going through a storyline that put them on different planets, meeting new characters, slowly acquiring a crew that was ready to go above and beyond in a fight against a seemingly impossible force.
-While the three video game titles can be obtained today thanks to backward compatibility for consoles or on the PC, this is one collection of games you might want to hold off from purchasing.
-This is because we are soon going to receive Mass Effect: Legendary Edition.
-Again being developed by BioWare, this collection brings in a compilation of Mass Effect, Mass Effect 2, and Mass Effect 3.
+Players were going through a storyline that put them on different planets, meeting new characters, slowly acquiring a crew ready to go above and beyond in a fight against a seemingly impossible force.
+While the three video game titles can be obtained today thanks to backward compatibility for consoles or on the PC, you might be better off picking up Mass Effect: Legendary Edition.
+Developed by BioWare, this collection brings in a compilation of Mass Effect, Mass Effect 2, and Mass Effect 3.